Saturday 24th October – Monday 2nd November

 Raspberry Jam mini hackathon

-Collaborate to develop a solution to a problem in breakout rooms; share the solutions developed together to the group; social chat (in collaboration with our friends at Preston Raspberry Jam)
+Collaborate online with others in groups to develop a solution to a problem using affordable technologies.; social chat (in collaboration with our friends at Preston Raspberry Jam)

 Book here by 3pm.